jonlpersson/ed-latimore/site/_posts/2022-07-16-ed-latimores-top-11-authenticity-quotes.md

 > You can be a nice guy or you can be an asshole.
 It doesn't matter.
 >
-> Just be authentic and people will still like you.&nbsp;
+> Just be authentic and people will still like you.

 ---

 ![ed latimore authenticity quotes &quot;see what they dont post&quot;](/assets/images/posts/authenticitywhattheydontpost.png){: width="2160" height="2160"}

-> If you want to see how authentic someone is, start looking at what they \*don't\* post about.&nbsp;
+> If you want to see how authentic someone is, start looking at what they \*don't\* post about.

 ---

 ![ed latimore authenticity quotes &quot;authentic people dont try to fit in&quot;](/assets/images/posts/authenticpeopledonttrytofitin.png){: width="2160" height="2160"}

 > The most authentic people are the most interesting, if for no other reason than most people try to fit in.
-But humans are drawn to novelty.&nbsp;
+But humans are drawn to novelty.